chef/chef-web-docs/content/azure_chef_cli.md

 `chef_package_url`

-:   Specifies a url to download Chef Infra Client package (.msi .rpm .deb) and
+:    Specifies a URL to download and install the Chef Infra Client package (.msi .rpm .deb) from.
-    subsequently install.

 `bootstrap_options`